Get 30 days of Campaign Donut Free

 As you scroll through all the options and recommendations, you are looking for a domain similar to your brand but shorter.
 For example, Michael Hyatt’s website is michaelhyatt.com and his branded URL is mhyatt.us.

 When setting up Campaign Donut’s URL, we went through dozens of options and even more searches.
 Many of the domains we wanted were already taken.
-We eventually settled on the domain campy.pro, a nod to the first name we ever had for Campaign Donut.
+We eventually settled on the domain cmpdnt, a version of our domain name with no vowels.

 Find a short URL that you’re comfortable with and buy it.